ksadov/tarotbot/README.md

 This bot now uses slash commands!

 Type `/tarot` to invoke a UI for doing a reading.
-Choose all of your settings and then press a button for the type of reading you want.
+Press a button for the type of reading you want.

+Type `/tarotsettings` to invoke a UI for specifying settings for your readings.
+These are saved.

 Type `/tarothelp` for information about the bot.

-`/1card` gives a 1 card reading with default settings
+`/1card` gives a 1 card reading

-`/3card` gives a 3 card reading with default settings
+`/3card` gives a 3 card reading

-`/5card` gives a 5 card reading with default settings
+`/5card` gives a 5 card reading

+`/celtic` gives a celtic cross reading

 ## Known issues